Tandem Productions: Bud Yorkin Productions and TOY Productions

 After Yorkin ended his partnership with Lear in 1975, he collaborated with writers and producers Saul Turteltaub and Bernie Orenstein (who wrote some episodes and produced Sanford and Son from 1974 to 1977) and established Bud Yorkin Productions, Inc. He still remained as the executive producer of the series.

 The first sitcom was Grady, a Sanford and Son spin-off starring Whitman Mayo.
-The series was canceled after twelve episodes due to low ratings.
+The series was canceled after ten episodes due to low ratings.

 In 1976, Yorkin, Turteltaub, and Orenstein established TOY Productions, and the first sitcom for the new company was ABC's What's Happening!!.
 The series was suggested by the American International Picture Cooley High, written by Eric Monte.

 On February 19, 1979, TOY was acquired by Columbia Pictures Television and launched a new series, 13 Queens Boulevard.
 A year later, they co-produced the short-lived sitcom One in a Million, starring Shirley Hemphill.

 Two years later, TOY produced another sitcom, One of the Boys.
 It received negative reception, and after it was cancelled on April 24, 1982, TOY was folded.

 Despite forming his own production company, Yorkin stayed on board with Tandem as executive vice president.